martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

-New, improved version of the inspection chamber.
+None.
+This version includes minor enhancements to stabilize existing features.
+For details, see the [CHANGELOG](https://github.com/martrapp/astro-vtbot/blob/main/CHANGELOG.md)

 ## Recently Learned Tricks ##